sjhuang26/thinking-system/README.md

 - key differences from Acceptance and Commitment Therapy
 - `self-regulation.md`

-## Outline of a VERY BASIC VERSION of the training
+## Student's Guide

+### Outline

 1. Imagine both correct and incorrect.
-2. Learn a ton of metaphors.
-3. SAME-DIFF teaches "exclusionary attention."
+2. SAME-DIFF teaches "exclusionary attention/temporal ping-pong/CI"
-4. MORE-LESS teaches "snowballing."
+3. MORE-LESS teaches "snowballing/curiosity."
-5. HIERARCHY teaches "painting."
+4. HIERARCHY teaches "token/locus/painting."

-### Steps 1/2.
+### Principle of surprise (Correct-Incorrect Binary)

+- visualize imagining both cases
-> visualize imagining correctly and then visualize imagining incorrectly.
-Principle of surprise >> on how cognitively surprising the difference between present and memory is, you should judge the quality of mental recall, instead of doing some habit of operant reinforcement (e.g., self-blame) whether conscious or subconscious
+- On how cognitively surprising the difference between present and memory is, you should judge the correctness

-> Educational constructs were learned through rote, requiring you to re-learn a bunch of stuff.
-For instance, the use of memorizing a "NOT" sign for the NOT relation.
-A "LESS" sign for the LESS relation. etc. metaphor-ize the relations and other rote understandings; create a productive standardized format of data exchange (Serial Data Code Full Text); base everything off of that home base

-> same-different (e.g., hot vs. cold), more-less (e.g., small snowball, big snowball), hierarchy (e.g., zoom in / zoom out)
+avoid "Packer self-blame" and other conscious/subconscious issues, especially during the metaphor-ization of logical associations

+- signs: a "NOT" sign for the NOT relation
+- signs: a "LESS" sign for the LESS relation
-> for example, in a logic puzzle, the bubble corresponding to "A == B" can be expanded to cause the proliferation of "NOT (A =/= B)" which may subsequently bubble into awareness.
-This parallels the conventional Relational Frame Theory explanation but does not essentialize the CPU in cognitive thriving.
+- bubbles: "A == B" inflates to cause the proliferation of "NOT (A =/= B)" which may subsequently bubble into awareness

-Portal >> Temporal ping-pong is a game involving a metaphorical portal between two painted items.

-TODO Simplify the training to clarify that the main functional unit is temporal ping-pong painting.
-This creates the necessary creativity but "channeling" creativity into intelligence is a hugely difficult task.
-This is why we need the rigor of all this "stuff."

-> CPU executive control and CPU attention >> GPU attention.
-The GPU attention is done by threatening yourself to pay attention properly using a "10% chance" of a random quiz.
-> > TODO a way to fuse Skinnerian operant w/curiosity; and another great opportunity of temporal ping-pong (Skinnerian frame vs. curiosity frame)

-> Also practice cumulating keeping track of items in a memory palace journey, although the density fluctuation is lower (but it is still worth practicing this).
-Do the Correct-Incorrect exercises over the densities to suppress the CPU's operants.

-### Steps 3/4/5.
+qualitiative feelings

+- "relearning" the educational constructs that were learned through rote
+- productive standardized format of data exchange (SDFT/C)

+### Detail, density, Ebbinghaus asymptote

 Detail >> Different appearances encode different levels of detail. (e.g., Cartoony appearance vs. realistic appearance)